Fig Custom Autocomplete Specs

 pnpm dev

-# Create spec
+# Create a spec scaffold

 npx @withfig/autocomplete-tools create-spec